George Yeo: Post-political career

 Yeo has been a visiting scholar at the Lee Kuan Yew School of Public Policy since 2011.

 In 2013, Yeo was appointed as a non-official member of the newly established Hong Kong Economic Development Commission.

 In 2014, Yeo was named as a member of the Vatican's Council for the Economy.
 He was amongst the first lay Catholics appointed by the Vatican to oversee organisational and economic issues faced by the Holy See.
 At that time, Yeo was the only Asian appointed to the commission.

-Yeo is currently a member of the Foundation Board of the World Economic Forum, the Nicolas Berggruen Institute's 21st Century Council and the International Advisory Board of IESE Business School (IAB).
+Yeo is currently a member of the Foundation Board of the World Economic Forum, the International Advisory Board of IESE Business School (IAB), the External Advisory Board of the EUI School of Transnational Governance and the Nicolas Berggruen Institute's 21st Century Council.

 Yeo was involved in reviving the ancient Buddhist Nalanda University, in Bihar, India.
 He was chancellor of the Governing Board, as well as its International Advisory Panel.
 In November 2016, he resigned from the chancellorship of the university, accusing the Indian government of failing to maintain the university's autonomy.

 In Singapore, he is also advisor to the Sun Yat Sen Nanyang Memorial Hall and Teochew Poit Ip Huay Kuan, as well as a patron of Lasalle College of the Arts.